eddieolivas/Burger-Builder/README.md

 ## Burger Builder

-The Burger Builder is a fun little demo project I'm building while learning React.
+The Burger Builder is a fun little demo project built with Create React App.

 See it in action here: https://eddies-burger-builder.netlify.app/